ABC-523 Instructions

 • Limited Liability Companies — The 90-day residency begins with the date the form LLC-1 is filed with the Secretary of State.
 For out-of-state limited liability companies, the 90-day residency begins with the date registered with the Secretary of State to do business in California.

-• Trusts — Proof of residency can be established via documents such as a California Driver License, utility bills, voter registration, etc. of the trustee or other controlling person of the trust.
-If trustee or other controlling person of the trust is a general partnership, limited partnership, corporation, non-profit, or limited liability company, proof of 90-day residency begins with the date registered with the Secretary of State.
+• Trusts — Proof of residency can be established via documents such as a California Driver License, utility bills, voter registration, etc. of the trustee.
+If the trustee of the trust is a general partnership, limited partnership, corporation, non-profit, or limited liability company, proof of 90-day residency begins with the date registered with the Secretary of State.

 Failure to provide proof of residency as described above will result in being disqualified from the priority licensing process.